B2B Podcasts by the Numbers: What the Latest Data Tells Us (and How to Act on It) in 2026

 Decision-Maker Density: The Majority Hold Buying Power

 53% of weekly podcast listeners agree that they hold influence over purchasing decisions at work.
-For B2B brands, that means a well-crafted episode can directly shape buying conversations.
+For B2B brands, this means a well-crafted episode can directly shape buying conversations.

-Action step: Align episode topics with your ICP’s current priorities and challenges, and invite industry influencers who match or influence your target buyer profile.
+Action step: We suggest aligning episode topics with your ICP’s current priorities and challenges.
+Iinvite industry influencers who match or influence your target buyer profile.
 This increases the odds that content drives measurable business outcomes.

-Of course, you'll want to look at relevant key performance indicators, like website traffic on your landing page, episode downloads, organic search, guest-to-client conversion rate, and client calls.
+Of course, have to look at relevant key performance indicators, like website traffic on your landing page, episode downloads, organic search, guest-to-client conversion rate, and client calls.
 Adjust your podcast plan and content marketing posts according to your episode performance.

 P.S:.
 To learn how we do this for our clients at Content Allies, check out Beyond the Interview: How to Leverage Guest Content for Long-Term Relationships